 East Hills home prices are not only among the most expensive in New York, but East Hills real estate also consistently ranks among the most expensive in America.

-East Hills is a decidedly white-collar village, with fully 95.07% of the workforce employed in white-collar jobs, well above the national average.
+East Hills is a decidedly white-collar village, with fully 97.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, East Hills is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in East Hills who work in healthcare (16.25%), management occupations (15.69%), and sales jobs (15.35%).
+There are especially a lot of people living in East Hills who work in sales jobs (18.75%), business and financial occupations (16.14%), and healthcare (14.63%).

 Because of many things, East Hills is a great place for families with children to consider.
 First of all, many other families with children live here, making East Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, East Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, East Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, East Hills’s overall crime rate is lower than average for the country.

 East Hills is a somewhat ethnically-diverse village.
 The people who call East Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in East Hills include Russian, Italian, Polish, Eastern European, and Iranian.
+Important ancestries of people in East Hills include Polish, Russian, German, Italian, and Eastern European.

 The most common language spoken in East Hills is English.
-Other important languages spoken here include Persian and Chinese.
+Other important languages spoken here include Persian and Langs. of India.